 When & Where

 Brian Merry is originally from the beautiful province of Nova Scotia and now lives and works as a photographer in spectacular Banff, Alberta.
 He moved to Banff after graduating from Acadia University earning a BSc. with honours in biology in 1996 and has been living in the Canadian Rockies ever since.
 He started in landscape photography in 1989 in Nova Scotia after getting his first film SLR camera for Christmas from his parents and he hasn't looked back since.

 Brian is a published writer/photographer in Outdoor Photography Canada with a feature article, Kootaney Mountain Culture Magazine and he's been published on numerous reputable blogs writing about the relationship between composition, landscape photography, wildlife photography and achieving emotional communication through your photographs.

 Brian has been a professional photographer since 1997 and has been leading tours and workshops since 2009.
 He is the president of the International Landscape Photographers' Association, ILPA, and he continues to travel, photograph and write while developing new tours and workshops across Canada, around the World.
 He does all of this while trying hard to be a good husband!

 Brian is an accredited nature photographer with the Profesional Photographers of Canada and holds a BSc. with honours in Biology from Acadia University.
 He worked as a lab instructor for various courses while concurrently earning his deggree.
 He's a past associate instructor at Lakeland College at their fire fighting school in Vermillion, Alberta.
-Teaching and photography are two of his greatest passions in life.
+Teaching, photography and traveling are two of his greatest passions in life.

-You can learn more about Brian and see some of his work on his website or you can call him toll free to talk at 1-855-763-1114.
+You can learn more about Brian and see some of his work on his website, at email@example.com or you can call him toll free at 1-855-763-1114.